AndyClifton/lit-pro-sci-pub-demo/README.md

 Please use the [issue tracker](../../issues) to report problems or request improvements.

-# Code Maintainers
+# Authors
 * [Andy Clifton](./)

 You can get in contact with me by raising an [issue](../../issues).

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Project Contributors
+# Acknowledgements
-* Nikola Vasiljevic, DTU
+* Many thanks to Nikola Vasiljevic at DTU for encouraging me to get this written up.